clintonhealthaccess/kevin/README.md

 	suffix								[0].first_name
 	elements[13].value[0].first_name	"Giselle"

-Similarly, to add a row at the end of the list (say the list currently has 1 row) :
+Similarly, to add a entry at the end of the list (say the list currently has 1 entry) :

 	Request parameter		Value		Remark
 	-----------------		-----		------